Intellectual Property

 Inventors may intend to forgo patent or trade secret protection in favor of the other, only to subsequently learn that they lack the protection of either.
 Inventors and patent practitioners should be mindful that coverage gaps can arise due to the differing requirements for patent and trade secret protections.

-Impact on IP: What Effect Will The US-China “Phase 1” Trade Deal Have
+Impact on IP: What Effect Will the US-China “Phase 1” Trade Deal Have

 Ian Sannes, MJLST Staffer